Skip to content

 Gear Provided

-Towels, walking sticks, and rain jackets.
+Towels, walking sticks, and rain jackets

 What to Bring & Wear

-Comfortable walking shoes or reef walkers, a bathing suit, hat, sunscreen, a light jacket or sweatshirt, and a reusable water bottle.
+Comfortable walking shoes or reef walkers, a bathing suit, hat, sunscreen, a light jacket or sweatshirt, and a reusable water bottle

 Restrictions

 Guests should be able to hike on uneven or rocky terrain.
 We sometimes encounter cool, wet, or muddy conditions.
-Other tour restrictions may apply.
+Other tour restrictions may apply

 Youʻve probably seen the name already: Kamehameha.
 Heʻs the man responsible for creating the Kingdom of Hawaiʻi.
 Born of royal descent in Kohala in 1758 under a stormy sky and while Halleyʻs Comet flew by — omens that a great leader had shown up.

 Kamehamehaʻs uncle, Kalaniʻopuʻu, was in charge of the island of Hawaiʻi.
-So, after his death in 1782, ruling power was passed down the line to Kamehmehaʻs cousin, Kiwalaʻo.
+So, after his death in 1782, the ruling power was passed down the line to Kamehmehaʻs cousin, Kiwalaʻo.
 But Kamehameha wasnʻt completely left out of the spoils.
 He was told to look after the war god Kūkāʻilimoku, one of the four main gods in the Hawaiian religion.
 This cemented Kamehamehaʻs future as a great warrior and laid the path for unification.

 Westerners first started coming to these islands extensively in 1778.
-They brought a lot of things in those early years: goats, diseases, new species of vegetation.
+They brought a lot of things in those early years: goats, diseases, and new species of vegetation.
 But what Kamehameha was most interested in were their weapons.
-He befriended George Vancouver, who made multiple trips to the islands, and was also able to commandeer a ship with its weaponry.
+He befriended George Vancouver, who made multiple trips to the islands and was also able to commandeer a ship with its weaponry.
 With these muskets and cannons — and the knowledge of how to use them from his new buddy — Kamehameha was able to dominate the other islands and eventually unite them all under his rule in 1810.

-KING KAMEHAMEHA HIMSELF SPENT HIS LATER YEARS GARDENING IN KOHALA.
+KING KAMEHAMEHA HIMSELF SPENT HIS LATER YEARS GARDENING IN KOHALA

 On the drive up Akoni Pule Highway in Kapaʻau, you’ll notice a statue of the King himself.
 This was the original statue commissioned in the late 1800s, cast in France, and shipped to Hawaiʻi.
 Except the boat caught on fire on the way over.
 For about two years the statue was at the bottom of the ocean until it was recovered, recast, and installed in Kamehamehaʻs hometown in 1883.
 A replacement statue had long been remade and shipped to Honolulu.
 Thomas Ridgeway Gould, an American living in Italy designed the bronze casting.
 Check out its Romanesque sandals: an homage to Classical Roman pieces?
 Or a cultural disconnect with a designer who just couldnʻt fathom the custom of a great King going barefoot?